kiranjotsaini05-pixel/CTI_Assignment_Kiranjot_kaur/README.md

 Task 3: -

-Adversary: - A state-sponsored Russian threat actor, tracked by Microsoft as Midnight Blizzard (also referred to as APT29).
-(CSIAC) |
+Diamond Model Vertex Extraction: - Activity attributed to UNC5221
-Infrastructure: - Corporate email accounts within Microsoft’s environment and associated systems; exfiltrated communications and authentication data used to target customer systems.
-(CISA) |
+Adversary: - identified in Mandiant investigations as a frequently observed actor in the Americas and linked to exploitation of specific CVEs in late 2023 / early 2024.
-Capability: - Ability to exfiltrate email content, harvest authentication credentials (tokens, passwords) from compromise of Microsoft corporate accounts, then use those credentials to attempt further compromise of customer systems.
-(CSIAC) |
+Infrastructure: - Use of externally-hosted exploit infrastructure and temporary VPN/proxy chains to mask origin; activity observed against Internet-facing services (CVE exploitation entry points).
+Report notes exploitation-driven intrusions and use of proxy/C2 infrastructure patterns.
-Victim: - Microsoft itself (its corporate email system), and by extension Microsoft commercial customers (government agencies, private sector) who use Microsoft corporate email services.
-(CISA) |
+Capability: - Exploitation of known CVEs (e.g., chain activity around CVE-2023-46805 and CVE-2024-21887 as observed in related investigations), credential harvesting and living-off-the-land persistence techniques.
+Tooling includes exploit frameworks and post-exploit backdoors.

-Task 5: -
+Victim: - Targets included organizations in the Americas across sectors vulnerable to Internet-facing CVEs; M-Trends highlights financial, professional services, and high-tech among the most frequently targeted sectors.

-Midnight Blizzard, also known as APT29, is a Russian state-sponsored cyber threat actor known for conducting advanced espionage operations.
-This group was tracked by Microsoft after they successfully breached Microsoft’s internal corporate email systems.
-The attackers gained access by compromising authentication tokens and credentials, which allowed them to read private communications between Microsoft and its clients.
+Task 5: - Threat Actor: -

-The targeted sectors include government agencies and large private companies, especially those that rely on Microsoft’s corporate email infrastructure.
-The initial access vector involved credential theft and abuse of trust relationships within Microsoft’s environment.
-Once inside, the adversary exfiltrated sensitive email content and authentication data, which they then used to attempt further compromises against downstream customer systems.
+UNC5221 is a threat group that Mandiant observed many times in 2024.
+They usually break into systems by taking advantage of newly discovered software vulnerabilities.
+In several investigations, this group was seen targeting Internet-facing systems and using known CVEs to get inside a network.
+After gaining access, they often steal credentials and use normal system tools to hide their activity and move around without being noticed.
+They also use temporary cloud servers, VPNs, and proxy networks to hide where the attack is really coming from.
+M-Trends data shows that exploiting software weaknesses was the most common way attackers gained entry in 2024, which matches UNC5221’s behavior.

-Using the Diamond Model of Intrusion Analysis, the adversary is Midnight Blizzard (APT29); the infrastructure includes Microsoft’s corporate email systems and authentication mechanisms; the capability involves credential harvesting, email exfiltration, and lateral movement; and the victims are Microsoft and its commercial clients across various sectors.
+UNC5221 has targeted many different industries, especially financial services, professional services, and technology companies.
+These sectors are attractive because they hold valuable data and often have systems that can be exploited.

-Mitigation strategies recommended by CISA include resetting compromised credentials, analyzing exfiltrated content for risk, enforcing strong multifactor authentication (MFA), limiting privileged account access, and applying zero-trust principles.
-These steps help reduce the impact of the attack and prevent future exploitation.
+To defend against this group, the report recommends quickly patching vulnerabilities, especially on Internet-facing systems, using strong multi-factor authentication, limiting account permissions, and improving monitoring for strange login activity or signs of exploitation.
+These steps make it much harder for attackers like UNC5221 to get in and stay inside a network.

-Task 6: Reflection Questions
+Task 6: - Reflection: -
 1. How does the Diamond Model help in understanding threat actors?
-The Diamond Model helps break down a cyberattack into four parts: who is attacking (adversary), what tools they use (infrastructure), how they attack (capability), and who they target (victim).
-This makes it easier to understand the attacker’s behavior and plan better defenses.
+The Diamond Model helps break down an attack into four parts: who is attacking, what tools they used, how they attacked, and who they targeted.
+This makes it easier to understand the full picture of the intrusion instead of looking at random details.
+For a group like UNC5221, the model helps connect their use of vulnerabilities (capability), the servers they used (infrastructure), and the victims they targeted.
+This makes it easier to see patterns and know where defenders should focus.

 2. What challenges did you face in identifying each vertex?
-It was sometimes hard to separate infrastructure from capability because the report described systems and actions together.
-Also, figuring out the full victim list beyond just “Microsoft and customers” required deeper thinking about the wider impact.
+The biggest challenge is figuring out who the attacker actually is, because reports usually don’t give a confirmed identity.
+Another difficulty is telling the difference between capability (tools/skills) and infrastructure (servers, domains), since attackers often reuse common tools and switch servers often.
+Sometimes the report gives limited details, so you have to interpret information based on context.

-3.How could this model support proactive defense strategies?
+3. How could this model support proactive defense strategies?
-By mapping out the attacker’s tools and techniques, defenders can focus on protecting the most vulnerable areas like email systems and authentication processes.
-Knowing the victim profile also helps organizations prepare and strengthen their defenses before an attack happens.
+The model helps defenders think ahead by showing how the attacker works.
+Once you see their tools, servers, and methods, you can watch for those signs in your own environment.
+This lets you detect suspicious activity earlier.
+For example, if you know UNC5221 uses certain vulnerabilities and proxy servers, you can patch those CVEs quickly and monitor for unusual login activity or exploit attempts.
+This can stop an attack before it becomes serious.